DarsanaKS/DarsanaKS-1/docs/Sample.md

 The terms total, limit, offset, and data are standard conventions used, specifically for handling pagination.<br>
 The pagination fields - total, limit, offset, data - are used to manage a large dataset that is too big to return in a single response (e.g., if you have 10,000 products).

-Total: This is the total number of all available records in the entire database that match the query, not just the ones returned in the current response.
+**Total**: This is the total number of all available records in the entire database that match the query, not just the ones returned in the current response.<br>

-Category: The category parameter comes from the imaginary requirements of the Product Inventory Service.
+**Category**: The category parameter comes from the imaginary requirements of the Product Inventory Service.<br>

-Data: This is the primary key that holds the actual list of product objects (the items being requested).
+**Data**: This is the primary key that holds the actual list of product objects (the items being requested).